-Used to explicitly teach our students skills for future independence, the flat will comprise a living room with TV and sofas, a domestic kitchen with cooking and washing facilities and a toilet/shower room.
+Used to explicitly teach our students skills for future independence, the flat comprises of a living room with TV and sofas, a domestic kitchen with cooking and washing facilities and a toilet/shower room.

-This space will enable students to experience the world from the safety and security of their school.
-Using Virtual Reality and immersive technology our young people will learn valuable life skills such as navigating their communities, video-modelling real life situations (e.g. shopping in supermarkets, using public transport) and experiencing different work environments.
-Academic learning will also come alive as our students relive history, take field trips to far off countries or explore our oceans!
+This space enables students to experience the world from the safety and security of their school.
+Using Virtual Reality and immersive technology our young people learn valuable life skills such as navigating their communities, video-modelling real life situations (e.g. shopping in supermarkets, using public transport) and experiencing different work environments.
+Academic learning also comes alive as our students relive history, take field trips to far off countries or explore our oceans!

-A small café style dining area will be an integral feature of the school’s design.
-Here students can learn to order and collect their food, find seats and handle money.
+A small café style dining area is an integral feature of the school’s design.
+Here students learn to order and collect their food, find seats and handle money.
 Older students may also run community sessions here and sell homemade produce, developing entrepreneurial and commercial skills.

 upper & lower school common rooms

-Upper and Lower Common Rooms: Students will have opportunities to socialise and spend time building friendships and relationships with peers.
-Toys, games consoles, TVs and sofas will be used to create a welcoming environment which mimics that of home.
+Upper and Lower Common Rooms: Students have the opportunity to socialise and spend time building friendships and relationships with peers.
+Toys, games consoles, TVs and sofas are used to create a welcoming environment which mimics that of home.

-Teaching classrooms will be predominantly low-stimulation environments.
-Every classroom will connect to an individual learning area for times when children need some time apart to learn.
-All classrooms will access safe and secure outdoor areas, will have dedicated cloakroom space and toileting facilities.
+Teaching classrooms are predominantly low-stimulation environments.
+Every classroom connects to an individual learning area for times when children need some time apart to learn.
+All classrooms have access to safe and secure outdoor areas and dedicated cloakroom space and toileting facilities.

-The IT suite will have dedicated workstations with 3D print capability and a variety of software to engage every student in their learning.
+The IT suite has dedicated workstations with 3D print capability and a variety of software to engage every student in their learning.
 Programming, robotics and animation are just some of the exciting subject areas that will be delivered here.

-A central feature of the school will be an open library area with the addition of an electronic loan service, comfy reading pods and story spaces.
+A central feature of the school is an open library area with the addition of an electronic loan service, comfy reading pods and story spaces.
 Children can relax on a bean bag and feel at home here with an iPad or book, whilst still being fully engaged in learning.

 SPECIALIST TEACHING AREAS

-These will include a fully equipped science lab, a food technology studio and music room.
+These include a fully equipped science lab, a food technology studio and music room.

-A sports hall will be used to develop understanding of team games and sports.
-Children will also have a safe indoor space to run and play.
-They will be able to experience a variety of sports, all from the safety and familiarity of school.
+The sports hall is used to develop understanding of team games and sports.
+Children also have a safe indoor space to run and play.
+They are able to experience a variety of sports, all from the safety and familiarity of school.

-The Sensory Gym will work to provide essential proprioceptive and vestibular input for our students.
+The Sensory Gym works to provide essential proprioceptive and vestibular input for our students.
 Our therapy team will deliver engaging sessions to students, helping develop their sensory, communication and motor skills.

-The school will offer two sensory rooms, one for upper school and another for lower school.
-These will be age appropriate and provide quiet space for escape and relaxation.
+The school has two sensory rooms.
+These provide a quiet space for escape and relaxation.

-The school will feature wide functional circulation spaces with individual break-out pods, and areas for interaction and play, such as lego walls.
+The school features wide functional circulation spaces with individual break-out pods, and areas for interaction and play.